Microsoft's new Call of Duty deal set for approval

 "We presented solutions that we believe fully address the CMA's remaining concerns related to cloud game streaming, and we will continue to work toward earning approval to close prior to the 18 October deadline."

-The CMA will make a final decision on Microsoft's revised bid in October - without its approval the deal cannot go ahead globally.
+Microsoft hopes the CMA will make a final decision on the revised bid next month - after the consultation closes on 6 October.
+Without its approval, the deal cannot go ahead globally.

-It said on Friday that while it still had "limited residual concerns", the revised deal was "new and substantially different, which keeps the cloud distribution of these important games in the hands of a strong independent supplier, Ubisoft, rather than under the control of Microsoft".

 Activision said that the preliminary approval was "great news" for its future with Microsoft.